awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ### Working with automatic plan capture<a name="AuroraPostgreSQL.Optimize.Start.AutomaticCapture"></a>

 Use automatic plan capture if you want to capture plans for all SQL statements in your application, or if you can’t use manual capture\.
-With automatic plan capture, by default, the optimizer captures plans for statements that run at least two times\.
-Do the following to use automatic plan capture\.
+With automatic plan capture, the optimizer captures plans for statements that run at least two times\.
+To use automatic plan capture, do the following\.

+1. Create a custom DB parameter group based on the default DB parameter group for the version of Aurora PostgreSQL that you're running\.

+1. Edit the custom DB parameter group, by changing the `apg_plan_mgmt.capture_plan_baselines` setting to `automatic`\.

+1. Save your customized DB parameter group\.

+1. Apply your custom DB parameter group to an Aurora DB instance that is already running as follows:
+   + Choose your Aurora PostgreSQL DB instance from the list in the navigation pane, and then choose **Modify**\.
+   + In the **Additional configuration** section of the Modify DB instance page, for the **DB parameter group**, choose your custom DB parameter group\.
+   + Choose **Continue**\.
+Confirm the Summary of modifications and choose **Apply immediately**\.
+   + Choose **Modify DB instance** to apply your custom DB parameter group\.

-1. Turn on automatic plan capture by setting `apg_plan_mgmt.capture_plan_baselines` to `automatic` in the parameter group for the DB instance\.
-For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
+You can also use your custom DB parameter group when you create a new Aurora PostgreSQL DB instance\.
+For more information about parameter groups, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

-1. Restart your DB instance\.

 As your application runs, the optimizer captures plans for any statement that runs more than once\.
 The optimizer always sets the status of a managed statement's first captured plan to `approved`\.
 A managed statement's set of approved plans is known as its *plan baseline*\.